 My colleague would love FPA.
 Do you have a way that I can refer him?

 Yes.
 FPA’s Member Referral Program enables members to recommend a colleague for membership.
 With each colleague you refer, you’ll save money on dues and the referred member will receive a one-time savings as well.
 It’s a win-win!

 You can refer a colleague by filling out this form or by entering the name of the person that referred you during checkout when you join FPA.
 Once you refer a colleague or are referred, you will receive an email with further instructions.
 The referrer will not receive a discount unless the referred colleague joins FPA.
 If you have any questions, please contact us at (800) 322-4237 or firstname.lastname@example.org.

 Are my FPA membership dues tax-deductible?

 Dues are not tax deductible as charitable contributions for federal income tax purposes but may be deductible as an ordinary and necessary business expense.
 However, a portion of the dues is not deductible as an ordinary and necessary business expense to the extent that FPA engages in lobbying.
-The non-deductible portion of dues related to lobbying is 0 percent for 2022.
+The non-deductible portion of dues related to lobbying can be found here.
 The Foundation for Financial Planning is a 501(c)(3) nonprofit organization.
 Contributions are tax deductible and are applied to the Foundation's annual fund.

 Who can I contact if I have questions?